RedKuni/Kunis-TWDS-Guides/newplayers.md

 </style>

 <h2>New Players' Must Know</h2>
-<p>Key points:</p>
+<p>Below we list a couple of things that you should always keep
+in mind to prosper in the game:</p>
 <div class="d-grid gap-3">
   <div class="card">
     <div class="card-header">Team Play</div>
     <div class="card-body">
       <p class="card-text sumup">
         Join a clan right away.
-Don't fear changing it later for a more active or more fitting for you.
+Don't fear changing it later for a more active or more fitting for you.<br>
+        Ideally, after the Season 1, there should be only one or two strong clans per region/server.
       </p>
       <div class="accordion">
         <div class="accordion-item">